 Contact Justin here.

 Eric Berger is a life-long railfan and motive power enthusiast.
-He joined the staff of Railfan & Railroad as our News Editor in 2018.
+He joined the staff of Railfan & Railroad as our news columnist in 2018.

 Contact Eric here.